-- Students transferring in to IUSON are out of sequence: - Permanent transfer students are out of sequence until such time as they have been placed in a permanent seat in a cohort. - Students who have withdrawn from required courses for any reason are out of sequence until the student has successfully completed the courses from which he/she has withdrawn. - Students who have opted to sit out from required courses for any reason are out of sequence until the student has successfully completed a full semester upon return.
+- Students transferring into to IUSON are out of sequence: - Permanent transfer students are out of sequence until such time as they have been placed in a permanent seat in a cohort. - Students who have withdrawn from required courses for any reason are out of sequence until the student has successfully completed the courses from which he/she has withdrawn. - Students who have opted to sit out from required courses for any reason are out of sequence until the student has successfully completed a full semester upon return.

-Note: Once an out-of-sequence student has been permanently placed in a new cohort in full-time study (and after one initial successful semester following the interruption or transfer), he/she is no longer out of sequence and is in good standing.
+Note: Once an out-of-sequence student has been permanently placed in a new cohort in full-time study and after one initial successful semester following the interruption or transfer, he/she is no longer out of sequence and is in good standing.
 Part-time students are always out of sequence.

 Students who have interrupted their program of study for any reason or desiring transfer to an IUSON core school are required to submit a written request to the chairperson of the BSN C/SA Admission, Progression, and Graduation (APG) Committee.
 Students seeking reentry should make their request (received by the APG committee) by March 15 for fall semester and September 15 for spring.
 All requests for reentry will be evaluated on the basis of the availability of resources.
 Reentry of students who have interrupted their study for any reason is not guaranteed.
 Students who reenter must adhere to the policies and curriculum of the School of Nursing that are in effect at the time of reentry.
-Transfer students should refer to the student transfer policies for details (H 21 Student Permanent Transfer; H\22 Student Temporary Transfer; H\23 Student Permanent Transfer from Other University).
+Transfer students should refer to the student transferPolicy AFS-38 for details.
 IUSON Policy AFS-21